-The name doesn't exactly roll off the tongue, does it, but the new box is currently rolling off the assembly lines and shipping to customers in the US of A across the pond.
-It's not out in the UK yet though, but we'll get to that.
+The Amazon Fire TV doesn't exactly roll off the tongue, but the new set-top box is currently rolling off the assembly line and shipping to US customers.

-Amazon Fire TV is currently on sale in the US for $99 which is precisely £59.60 in the olde worlde.
-Frankly, though, we doubt this price conversion will hold up when it comes to the UK.
+Amazon Fire TV is currently on sale in the US for $99 (about £60, AU$107), but we don't expect this price conversion to hold up when it comes to the UK and Australia.

 That's still the sweet spot for new streaming platforms shared by everyone except the Google Chromecast right now.

-Amazon Fire TV has the same compact form factor as the Apple TV and Roku 3, but it's reportedly packing three times as much processing power and four times as much memory.
+Amazon Fire TV may have the same compact form factor as the Apple TV and Roku 3, but it's packing three times as much processing power and four times as much memory.